U.S. Route 15 in Maryland: Frederick to Emmitsburg

-US 15 continues north as a four-lane freeway through the Monocacy Boulevard/Christophers Crossing interchange, then becomes a four-lane limited-access road (expressway).
+US 15 continues north as a four-lane freeway through the Monocacy Boulevard/Christophers Crossing interchange, then becomes a four-lane expressway.
 Skirting the Frederick city limits, the highway crosses Tuscarora Creek and parallels the Monocacy River.
 It then has superstreet intersections with Willow and Biggs Ford roads.
 Just after passing the Frederick city limits, the highway has a superstreet intersection with Sundays Lane.
 Continuing north to the hamlet of Hansonville, the highway has an offset T-intersection with Old Frederick Road, followed by a superstreet intersection with Devilbiss Bridge Road/Bartgis Road.
 US 15 crosses Fishing Creek to the west of Lewistown and is closely paralleled on the west by Auburn Road as the highway gradually approaches the eastern flank of Catoctin Mountain.
 At the northern end of Auburn Road, MD 806 (Catoctin Furnace Road) begins to parallel the northbound side of the highway, which follows the eastern boundary of Cunningham Falls State Park just west of the village of Catoctin Furnace.
 Access to the main section of the state park is provided by Catoctin Hollow Road, which intersects the southbound lanes of US 15 and follows Little Hunting Creek up the mountain.
 The park's Manor Area is accessible from US 15 at an intersection a short distance north of Catoctin Hollow Road, which also provides further access to MD 806.

-North of its intersection with Blue Mountain Road and Pryor Road, US 15 leaves the park boundary and the highway has a southbound exit ramp to Pryor Road.
+North of its intersection with Blue Mountain and Pryor roads, US 15 leaves the park boundary and the highway has a southbound exit ramp to Pryor Road.
 On the southern edge of the town of Thurmont, the highway has a diamond interchange with unnamed and unsigned MD 15C that leads to the northern end of MD 806 and to Frederick Road, which serves a commercial area south of downtown Thurmont.
 US 15 continues north to a partial cloverleaf interchange with MD 77 (Main Street) where the highway also crosses Hunting Creek; MD 77 follows the creek up the mountain as Foxville Road toward Catoctin Mountain Park.
 The southbound lanes of the highway intersect Sandy Spring Lane (unsigned MD 15D) and US 15 crosses over the Maryland Midland Railway.
 At the north end of Thurmont, US 15 meets MD 550 (Church Street) at a diamond interchange before crossing Owens Creek, which MD 550 follows up the mountain as Sabillasville Road.
 The highway heads northeast through farmland and meets Motters Station Road (also the northern end of MD 76) at a superstreet intersection before bisecting the campus of Mount St. Mary's University.
-On campus the highway has a superstreet intersection with Annandale Road/College Lane; Annandale Road serves the main part of the campus and the National Shrine Grotto of Our Lady of Lourdes to the west of the highway; College Lane serves the athletic complex, which includes Knott Arena, to the east of the highway.
+On campus, the highway has a superstreet intersection with Annandale Road/College Lane; Annandale Road serves the main part of the campus and the National Shrine Grotto of Our Lady of Lourdes to the west of the highway; College Lane serves the athletic complex, which includes Knott Arena, to the east of the highway.